dilanbhalla/security-advisories/reviews/windows-cpu-336.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Command Execution*<br><br>Avoid passing user input to the findLoad method.
+*Command Execution*<br><br>Recommendation: Avoid passing user input to the findLoad method.
 If you must, pass user input through a sanitizer (such as a shell escaping tool) prior to passing it to findLoad.
 ### Details
 Windows-cpu is a CPU monitoring utility for windows.
 The findLoad method passes a provided string directly to the shell, allowing arbitrary command execution.
 Proof of Concept: This code will open the built-in calculator program. ``` var win = require('windows-cpu'); wind.findLoad('foo & calc.exe'); ```
 <br><br>• Affected Versions: <=99.999.99999